-In relation to the applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”)), the entity responsible for your personal data Sanders Phillips Grossman, LLC at 1311 Ave.
-Ponce de Leon, Suite 600, San Juan, PR 00907 in conjunction with Excello Law at 5 Chancery Lane, London, WC2A 1LG, England.
+In relation to the applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”)), the entity responsible for your personal data SPG Law (a trading name of Excello Law Limited) at 5 Chancery Lane, London, WC2A 1LG, England.

 A client for these purposes includes an individual and corporate purchaser of Excello Law’s services, any ultimate beneficial owners or trust beneficiaries, any officers or representatives of any corporate entity or intermediaries, directors, members, shareholders and other beneficial owners of corporate entities.

 WHAT TYPE OF PERSONAL INFORMATION DO WE COLLECT?

 The information described below is in addition to any personal data we are required by law to process in any given situation.